billpsomas/lane_detection/README.md

 <p align="center">
 <img src="dataset/samples/instance_sample_image.png"class="center">

+Notice that when building the dataset for visualization, ```dataset_utils.py``` has two different options:
+1. ``TUSIMPLE`` corresponds to the original dataset
+2. ``TUSIMPLE_AUG`` corresponds to the augmented dataset

+Play with the visualizations in order to gain good insight on dataset and augmentation.

 ## Train LaneNet
-1. Dataset for training: You can use ``ECBM6040-Project/Notebook-experiment/Dataset Show.ipynb`` to see the dataset for training
-2. Use the ``ECBM6040-Project/Train.ipynb`` to train the LaneNet, the model will save in ``ECBM6040-Project/TUSIMPLE/Lanenet_output``
-3. You can also train the LaneNet with augmented dataset by using ``ECBM6040-Project/Train_aug.ipynb``
+We train LaneNet on TUSIMPLE dataset by running:

-___
+``python3 train.py``

+This will save the trained model on ``TUSIMPLE/Lanenet_output``.

+Notice that there is a chance to either train the network using the augmented or non-augmented data.
+The choice is yours.
+Uncomment the respective lines in code to do what you prefer.

-## Do evaluation on the test dataset
+## Evaluate LaneNet on test set
 The evaluation base on TuSimple challenge evaluation method you can get more information from [TuSimple exampe](https://github.com/TuSimple/tusimple-benchmark/blob/master/example/lane_demo.ipynb)
 1. You can use the jupyter notebook ``ECBM6040-Project/Notebook-experiment/Evaluation of Lanenet.ipynb`` to see the evaluation result
 2. The final evaluation result is like that: